dmbarbour/glas/docs/GlasDesign.md

 Without this feature, we still benefit from structure sharing and content-addressed storage for common subprograms.
 Memoization can reduce rework when processing common subprograms.
 A compression pass can later produce an intermediate representation with a namespace for common subprograms.
 Language modules can provide their own namespace logic.

-Compositionality is a primary design goal for Glas.
-I will eschew namespaces at the Glas program layer until I have a solution that doesn't interfere with compositionality.
+Compositionality is a primary design goal for glas.
+I will eschew namespaces at the glas program layer until I have a solution that doesn't interfere with compositionality.

+### Decompilation?
+Defer.

+An interesting possibility is to support 'decompile' functions on language modules, then to support access to the decompiler via something like 'load:global:"foo.xyzzy"' as fully compiling module 'foo' then subsequently decompiling with language-xyzzy, and perhaps automatically verifying the round-trip (that applying language-xyzzy 'compile' results in the original decompiled value).

+This would make access to language-layer representations a lot more accessible without leaking information about the original syntax.
+It would also encourage compilers to maintain suitable metadata for a precise decompilation.